kennethdavidbuck/conwayjs/README.md

     conway = conway.next();
 ```

-The default current default board size is 100x100.
+The default board size is 100x100.
 You can pass in an instance of your own if you wish in
 the following way:

 ```javascript